istepka/landscape-inpainting/README.md

     --experiment_name [STR, (default $model)]
     ]
 ```

+3. Demo
+    A demo for the purpose of this project is a Gradio UI.
+To run it, run the following command:
+    ```bash
+    python gradio_app.py
+    ```
+    Somewhat equivalent demo is in the juptyer notebook `demo.ipynb`.

 ## Data sources
 The dataset is comprised of 16k images of landscapes.
 They were collected from the following sources: